Building Operations & Maintenance

 The future of preventive maintenance

-IoT (Internet of Things) and Machine Learning technologies have only made their way to real estate property operations in the recent past.
-And since have shown extraordinary results in continually optimizing assets and maintenance activities.
+IoT and ML technologies have only made their way to real estate property operations in the recent past.
+And have since shown extraordinary results in continually optimizing assets and preventive maintenance activities.

 For instance, consider the case of Al Fajer, a facilities management company widely regarded as an industry leader with over 300 buildings in the UAE.